Posted on Leave a comment

 Additional Resources:

-Head over to the Silhouette Secrets+ YouTube channel and follow along as we unlock the creative power of sketching with your Silhouette machine!
+Watch the video below and follow along as we unlock the creative power of sketching with your Silhouette machine!
 Can you spot my mistake I made in the video?

 A colorful image showing various crafting supplies, including mixed media gel sticks and stencil materials, neatly arranged on a surface.